openzipkin/zipkin/zipkin-server/README.md

 * `QUERY_LOOKBACK`: How many milliseconds queries can look back from endTs; Defaults to 24 hours (two daily buckets: one for today and one for yesterday)
 * `STORAGE_TYPE`: SpanStore implementation: one of `mem`, `mysql`, `cassandra`, `elasticsearch`
 * `COLLECTOR_SAMPLE_RATE`: Percentage of traces to retain, defaults to always sample (1.0).
-* `AUTOCOMPLETE_KEYS`: list of span tag keys which will be returned by the `/api/v2/autocompleteTags` endpoint
+* `AUTOCOMPLETE_KEYS`: list of span tag keys which will be returned by the `/api/v2/autocompleteTags` endpoint; Tag keys should be comma separated, e.g. "request_id,instance_id,env"
 * `AUTOCOMPLETE_TTL`: How long in milliseconds to suppress calls to write the same autocomplete key/value pair.
 Default 3600000 (1 hr)

 ### Throttled Storage (Experimental)